Belisario-Fosca-W-How-To-Kill-A-Flower-Banner2

 1. Here’s what I was trying to do

-Craft a story-driven experience where the gameplay, dialogue, and audio design converge to emotionally entangle the player.
-I wanted to build a narrative where driving through Newfoundland with a best friend slowly becomes a descent into paranoia, grief, and hidden horrors—both personal and societal.
+Create a story-driven experience in which gameplay, dialogue, and audio design converge to emotionally engage the player.
+My goal was to create a narrative in which driving through Newfoundland with a best friend gradually transforms into a descent into paranoia, grief, and hidden horrors, both personal and collective.

 2. Here’s why

-I was interested in exploring how trauma lingers beneath beauty—how memories, media, and time can reshape friendships and our sense of reality.
-By blending road trip intimacy with podcast-driven horror, I aimed to create a game where storytelling isn’t something the player watches—but something they feel unfold around them.
+I was interested in exploring how trauma lingers beneath beauty, and how memories, media, and time can reshape friendships and our sense of reality.

 3. Here’s what I was interested in achieving

-A seamless fusion of ambient storytelling with deeply immersive dialogue systems.
+• It’s a seamless fusion of ambient storytelling and deeply immersive dialogue systems.

-A believable friendship that evolves in real-time as truth and trust unravel.
+• A believable friendship evolves in real time as truth and trust unravel.

-A podcast narrative that acts as a second layer of horror—mirroring and corrupting the main journey.
+• The podcast narrative acts as a second layer of horror, mirroring and corrupting the main journey.

 4. These are choices I made